Midtown Community Mental Health Center Narcotics Treatment

 Midtown Community Mental Health Center Narcotics Treatment - Indianapolis, IN

-Midtown Community Mental Health Center Narcotics Treatment is a substance and mental health treatment facility located at 832 North Meridian Street in the 46204 zip code in Indianapolis, IN.
+Midtown Community Mental Health Center Narcotics Treatment is a mental health and substance abuse treatment facility located at 832 North Meridian Street in the 46204 zip code in Indianapolis, IN.
 It is operated by the local government.
-Midtown Community Mental Health Center Narcotics Treatment provides methadone detox and methadone maintenance.
-Some of the treatment approaches used by Midtown Community Mental Health Center Narcotics Treatment include brief intervention, counseling for trauma victims and relapse prevention.
-Midtown Community Mental Health Center Narcotics Treatment also specializes in detox services and offers inpatient opioid detox.
+Midtown Community Mental Health Center Narcotics Treatment provides methadone maintenance and methadone detoxification.
+Some of the treatment approaches used by Midtown Community Mental Health Center Narcotics Treatment include substance use counseling approach, cognitive behavioral therapy and motivational interviewing.
+Midtown Community Mental Health Center Narcotics Treatment also specializes in detox services and offers inpatient opioid detoxification.
 Midtown Community Mental Health Center Narcotics Treatment provides regular outpatient treatment, outpatient rehab and outpatient detox.
-It also provides residential substance abuse treatment, inpatient treatment for co-occurring mental health and substance use disorders and inpatient detox services.
-Other addiction treatment offered includes treatment for gambling disorder.
+It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis, inpatient detoxification and residential substance use treatment.
+Other addiction treatment offered includes gambling disorder treatment.

 Address: 832 North Meridian Street, Indianapolis, IN 46204